simonpasquier/openshift_templates/prometheus/README.md

 prometheus   prometheus-myproject.127.0.0.1.nip.io             prometheus   <all>                   None
 ```

-# Sample application
+# Deploying the sample application

-`sample_app.yaml` deploys a sample application that will be automatically
+`sample_app.yaml` deploys a sample application with 2 replicas that will be
-monitored by Prometheus.
-It can be deployed by any user of the namespace.
+automatically monitored by Prometheus.
+It can be deployed by any user of the
+namespace.

 ```
-oc new-app -f prometheus.yaml --param NAMESPACE=myproject
+oc new-app -f sample-app.yaml
 ```

 After a while, you should see that Prometheus has discovered 2 new targets.

+You can also scale up and down the number of pods up and check that Prometheus
+adds/removes targets consequently.